fabienmata/tidymodels/rmd.md

 ## 2. Packages

-The work was done using the tidymodels framework. is a collection of packages for modeling and machine learning using tidyverse principles.
+The work was done using the tidymodels framework, which is a collection of packages for modeling and machine learning using tidyverse principles.
 It is composed of the following packages :